 - 5.0 Bases of Discretion

-It is expected that principals will use this document, and the NSSF itself, as the bases for their planning in the area of student wellbeing.
+It is expected that principals will use this document, and the NSSF itself, as the bases for their planning in the area of student wellbeing and pastoral care.
 Principals may determine the timing and emphasis of their implementation based on the outcomes of the audit tool.